rrichc/rrichc/README.md

 My interests primarily lie in mobile and enterprise app development, however I am open to all new experiences!

 **I am also looking for a September 2021 co-op position (Vancouver or Edmonton Region)!
-Feel free to contact me through my email or LinkedIn if you would like to learn more.**
+Feel free to contact me through my email or LinkedIn on the sidebar if you would like to learn more.**

 ### Languages and Frameworks
 - Java, Dart, C++, JavaScript, Python